 Japan residency

-Attend Artist in Residency in Fukuoka, Japan
+Artist in Residency in Fukuoka, Japan

 Exhibition, ‘Finding a Way Through Drawing’, Studio Kura